UsmanNaseer137/project-managment/Project Execution: Running the Project Week 03.md

 ## Signal
 A signal is an observable change, and it can help you to determine the overall health of your project and identify early signs that something isn't quite right.

+## Data ethics

+As a project manager, data collection and analysis will be a key part of your projects.
+As you’ve learned, you’ll collect data from a variety of sources, including focus groups, interviews and questionnaires.
+The data you collect will usually hold PII (personally identifiable information)—information that could be used to directly identify, contact, or locate an individual.
+A lot of times, you will also need to report on the data you collect to stakeholders, customers, and your project team.
+Collecting, analyzing, and sharing this data in an ethical way is extremely important for maintaining the integrity of your organization, your projects, and your position.
+Data ethics is the study and evaluation of moral challenges related to data collection and analysis.
+This includes generating, recording, curating, processing, sharing, and using data in order to come up with ethical solutions.
+Businesses apply data ethics practices so they can:
+* Comply with regulations
+* Show that they are trustworthy
+* Ensure fair and reasonable data usage
+* Minimize biases
+* Develop a positive public perception
+Data ethics is rooted in several principles.
+In this reading, we will focus on two of these principles: data privacy and data bias.